ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 >
 > For how to use Node Alignment, refer to [Managing Your Program](http://dynamoprimer.com/en/03_Anatomy-of-a-Dynamo-Definition/3-4_best_practices.html).

-**Descriptive labeling by renaming:**
+#### **Descriptive labeling by renaming**

-* Useful on inputs, especially if what they plug into will be off the screen
+* Renaming inputs can help others easily understand your graph, **especially if what they plug into will be off the screen**
-* Be wary of renaming nodes other than an inputs.
-An alternative to this is creating a custom node from a node cluster and renaming that; it will be understood that it contains something else
+* **Be wary of renaming nodes other than an inputs.** An alternative to this is creating a custom node from a node cluster and renaming that; it will be understood that it contains something else

 ![inputs](images/12-2/inputs.png)